foobar82/the-lost-world/docs/pipeline-implementation-plan.md

 Install ChromaDB and set up the embedding pipeline.

-- Add chromadb to backend dependencies
+- ChromaDB is already installed in the backend venv — verify with pip show chromadb
 - Create a persistent ChromaDB instance storing data in backend/data/chromadb/ (add backend/data/ to .gitignore)
 - Create a collection called "feedback_embeddings"
 - Write a utility module (pipeline/utils/embeddings.py) that:
-  - Calls Ollama's nomic-embed-text model to generate embeddings
+  - Calls Ollama's nomic-embed-text model to generate embeddings (Ollama runs on localhost:11434, accessible from both MacBook directly and Windows via SSH tunnel)
   - Stores embeddings in ChromaDB with the feedback reference as ID
   - Has a fallback that logs an error if Ollama is unavailable (does not crash)

-For development on Windows where Ollama isn't available, add a mock mode that generates random embeddings.
-Control this via an environment variable (e.g. OLLAMA_MOCK=true).

-Write tests for the embedding utility (mocked — don't require a running Ollama instance).
+Write tests for the embedding utility using mocked Ollama responses (don't require a running Ollama instance in tests).

 Commit when done.
 ```